cyongong/cyongong.github.io/index.md

 ## About Me

-I am a first-year Ph.D. student at KAIST, advised by Professor Joon Son Chung.
+I am a first-year Ph.D. student at KAIST, advised by Professor <a href="https://mm.kaist.ac.kr/joon/">Joon Son Chung</a>.
 My research centers on **multimodal learning**, with a particular focus on deepening the understanding and reasoning capabilities of **multi-modal large language models (MLLMs)**.

 I am also passionate about generative modeling in audio, including text-to-audio generation, as well as speech-related tasks such as speech enhancement, source separation, and lip-to-speech synthesis.